urbit/urbit.org-reloaded/content/blog/hoon-4-lispers.md

 ```

 which results in basically the same expression once the parser is done.

+(Although Hoon ultimately compiles to Nock, it is more natural in some ways to approach the syntax of a program as an array of $n$-ary trees, where each “slot” in an expression can have zero, one, or many children.
+Zero children refers to a tree address containing a terminal value like a symbol or an integer.)

 Rune syntax is Hoon's answer to the Lisp proliferation of parentheses—by restricting expressions to a definite number of children, Hoon avoids needing to explicitly terminate most expressions.
 In some ways, runes are an ASCII-based equivalent of APL's  symbolic character operators.